idexdavis/idex-website/README.md

   ```bash
   npm install
   ```
-  *For MacOS users: execute the command below in terminal*
+  *For MacOS users: You may want to execute the command below in terminal to install npm globally.*
   ```bash
   sudo npm install gulp -g
   ```